LLarean/custom-logger/README.md

 - [ ] Integration of tests
 - [ ] Functional expansion
 - [ ] Preparing a package for integration into third-party projects
+- [ ] Come up with an implementation of logs when calling asynchronous methods (?)